 Further, while retaining the traditional beauty and practicality of cursive writing, New American Cursive is designed to hone students in on ccuracy and legibility, while adding a bit of space for creativity, too.

-My daughter was delighted when her copy of the New American Cursive: Penmanship Program Workbook 1 came in.
+My daughter was delighted when her copy of the New American Cursive workbook came in.
 How could she not be at the thought of a book we'd gotten just for her, which would help her to learn and practice how to write with loopy letters like Mom and Dad can?

 Immediately, my daughter and I sat down to begin her penmanship practice.
 Just as quickly, she noticed that some of the letters in New American Cursive workbook look different than the cursive ones she had seen before.
 In fact, since we had previously practiced cursive a's and d's through the chant, "curve line up, rock back around, touch the top and swoop on down", my daughter immediately commented that the New American Cursive letters looked different.
 The lower case a and d did not have the slant line up to the top of the circle.